Tropaion/ZigBee_SmartMeter_Reader/README.md

 - DLMS-Layer
 - OBIS-Layer

-For each layer I'm writing a parser.
+Each layer will be handled by a parser.

-To understand the structure and how the parser handles the data I created a diagramm:
+See the diagramm to understand the structure and how the parser handles the data:
 <img src="https://github.com/Tropaion/ZigBee_SmartMeter_Reader/blob/main/images/smartmeter_data.jpg?raw=true" />

 ### Sources